New Territories East Cluster

-New Territories East Cluster (新界東醫院聯網) is one of the seven hospital clusters managed by Hospital Authority in Hong Kong.
-It consists of seven public hospitals and ten general outpatient clinics to provide public healthcare services for the population of Sha Tin, Tai Po, North District, and part of the Sai Kung District.
+New Territories East Cluster (新界東醫院聯網; NTEC) is one of the six hospital clusters managed by Hospital Authority in Hong Kong.
+It consists of 7 public hospitals and 10 family medicine clinics (FMC) (formerly known as general outpatient clinics (GOPC) (Note: GOPCs have been officially renamed to FMCs in Oct 2025, see this press release)) to provide public healthcare services for the population of Sha Tin, Tai Po, North District, and part of the Sai Kung District.
 In mid-2019, the population was 1,320,300.
-The current Cluster Chief Executive is Dr Chung Kin-lai.
+Its cluster chief executive as of June 2026 is Dr. Simon Tang Yu-hang.

 Services

 New Territories East Cluster operates the following seven hospitals of various capabilities to provide a range of acute, convalescent, rehabilitation, infirmary inpatient, and ambulatory care services to the public in the areas of Sha Tin, Tai Po, North District, and part of the Sai Kung District.
 In mid-2019, the population of the areas was 1,320,300.